rubyonjets/jets/docs/_docs/extras/assets/webpacker.md

 * Webpacker and the node world tend to move very rapidly.
 As such, it tends to feel like the wild west at times.
 * This is the nature of the beast.
 Moving fast can break things.
 Configurations like `babel.config.js`, `.browserslistrc`, `config/webpacker/environment.js`, `postcss.config.js`, `config/webpacker.yml` interfaces can change.
 Here are just some examples: [2059](https://github.com/rails/webpacker/issues/2059), [2202](https://github.com/rails/webpacker/issues/2202), [2342](https://github.com/rails/webpacker/issues/2342)
-* If you're not keeping up with the changes of the ecosystem, it is sometimes to treat like blindly like a black box and regenerate the files.
+* If you're not keeping up with the changes of the ecosystem, it is sometimes faster to treat like things like black box.
+IE: Upgrade yarn, node, and regenerate the configuration files and see if that fixes issues.

 All that being said, it is recommended that you take advantage of webpack for the benefits.